 - Docker metrics aggregated by Kubernetes labels to investigate hypothesized cause

 Kubernetes makes working with containers much easier.
 However it requires you to completely rethink how you monitor your infrastructure and applications.
 For example, having a smart labeling strategy is now essential, as is smartly combining data from Kubernetes, your container technology, and your applications for full observability.

 The methods and tools used to collect resource metrics from Kubernetes are different from the commands used on a traditional host.
-Part 3 of this series covers how to collect the performance metrics you need to properly monitor your containerized apps and infrastructure, as well as their orchestration by Kubernetes.
+Part 3 of this series covers how to collect the Kubernetes metrics you need to properly monitor your containerized apps and infrastructure, as well as their orchestration.
 Read on…

 Many thanks to Lachlan Evenson from Deis, Charles Butler from Canonical, Mike Kaplinsky from Ladder, Rudi Chiarito from Clarifai, and the Kubernetes Slack communities for reviewing this publication and suggesting improvements.